Baggage basics for checked

-In the box below are links to other baggage related pages.
-Below the box is advice on general baggage limits, reducing both checked and carry-on baggage risks, traveling with computers and other electronics; and dealing with lost, damaged, or stolen baggage.
+In the box below are links to baggage related pages.
+Below the box is advice on general baggage limits, reducing both checked and carry-on baggage risks, including how to travel with computers and other electronics; and dealing with lost, damaged, or stolen baggage.

-There are only a few basic things to always avoid when it comes to either carry-on bags or checked luggage, mostly having to do with items you are not allowed to carry.
+There are only a few basic things to know when it comes to your carry-on or checked bag:

 Reducing Carry-on Baggage Risks